 ATCP 76.22 Lifeguards and attendants.
-(1) LIFEGUARD AND ATTENDANT STAFFING PLANS. (a) Staffing plan requirements.
-The owner or operator of a pool, including a whirlpool over 4 feet deep and a pool with a visual obstruction, and the owner or operator of a water attraction or water attraction complex shall submit a written, proposed lifeguard and attendant staffing plan department or the department’s agent for approval.
+(1) LIFEGUARD AND ATTENDANT STAFFING PLANS.
+A pool that is not required to have an attendant or lifeguard is not required to have a lifeguard or attendant staffing plan. (a) Staffing plan requirements.
+The owner or operator of a pool, including a whirlpool over 4 feet deep and a pool with a visual obstruction, shall have a written, lifeguard and attendant staffing plan.
+Pf

-The owner or operator shall keep a copy of the plan at the pool.
-The plan shall include all of the following:
+(b) Plan criteria.
+The owner or operator shall keep a copy of the plan at the pool and make available to the department or its agent upon request.
+The department or its agent shall review, verify and approve the plan according to the following criteria:

-The square footage of the pool, water attraction, and water attraction complex as applicable.
+The square footage of the pool.
+Pf

 The maximum and average patron load.
+Pf

 The hours of operation.
+Pf

-The location of each lifeguard station and each first aid station
+The location of each lifeguard station or lifeguard roaming zone and each first aid station shall take into account elements such as, glare, distance to scan and rescue and obstructions.
+Pf

 The number of lifeguards or attendants on duty pursuant to s.
 ATCP 76.23.
+Pf

-A diagram of the facility that indicates the placement of attendants, lifeguards, chairs, and stations for both average and maximum patron capacity.
+A diagram of the facility that indicates the placement of attendants, lifeguards, roaming zones, chairs, and stations for both average and maximum patron capacity.
 The diagram shall include each obstruction.
+Pf

-A method of communication when 2 or more attendants or lifeguards are required for a water attraction.
+A method of communication when 2 or more attendants or lifeguards are required.
+Pf

+Lifeguard signage.
 A pool that is not required under s.
 ATCP 76.23 to have a lifeguard shall post a sign that states, in letters that are a minimum of 4 inches high, “No Lifeguard on Duty”.
+Pf

-A plan required under par. (a) for a whirlpool that is located in a water attraction complex shall specify that at least one attendant shall provide periodic supervision.
-If a whirlpool is not supervised by an attendant at all times, a sign shall be posted that states in letters at least 4 inches high: “Non−guarded area.”
+A plan required under par. (a), to address coverage or periodic supervision within a pool enclosure that contains lifeguarded and non-lifeguarded pools, If a pool is not supervised by an attendant at all times, a sign shall be posted that states in letters at least 4 inches high: “Non−guarded area.”
+Pf

-Note: To submit a lifeguard and attendant staffing plan to the Division, or to determine which agent to submit the plan, contact the Bureau of Food and Recreational Businesses at (608) 224−4682 or PO Box 8911, Madison, Wisconsin 53708−8911.

-(2) QUALIFICATIONS. (a) A copy of each lifeguarding certification, first aid certification, and CPR certification held by lifeguard staff shall be maintained at the pool and shall be made available for inspection by the department.
+(2) QUALIFICATIONS. (a) Certification requirements.
+A copy of each certification held by lifeguard staff shall be maintained at the pool and shall be made available for inspection by the department.
+P Certifications required include: 1.
+Lifeguarding certification, P

+2. First aid certification, P and

+3. CPR with AED certification.
+P

+Water attraction lifeguard requirements.
 At least one of the lifeguards required under s.
-ATCP 76.23 (1) to supervise a water attraction that has a surface area of 2,000 square feet or more and a water depth greater than 4 feet shall have one or more of the following additional certifications:
+ATCP 76.23 (1) to supervise a water attraction shall have one or more of the following additional certifications: P

 American Red Cross Park Lifeguard Training certificate.